Annieleee9/lab5/index.md

 ```

 Part 2 – Reflection
 I have never used Linux before in my life, so it was very challenging and interesting to learn it from scratch.
 I think something I found very unique was how we learned how to start a server that pops up a website when it starts.
 I think something really cool that we did in the lab was when we worked in pairs trying to imitate and build our own grading system and we ran the different repositories to check its functionality.
-Also, the process of debugging with vim was a very new experience for me because the unqiue command keys for vim and it was very surprising for me that the cursor is not a thing in im.
+Also, the process of debugging with Vim was a very new experience for me because of the unique command keys for Vim, and it was very surprising for me that the cursor doesn't work in Vim.